-If you are under house arrest, you may still be able to go to work.
+House arrest may come with work-release privileges.
 In fact, maintaining employment is considered one of the strongest advantages of house arrest over other forms of punishment.
-Offenders who have regular, gainful employment may be permitted to go to work for particular hours every day as part of their court ordered house arrest.
+People who have regular, gainful employment may be permitted to go to work for particular hours every day as part of their court-ordered house arrest.
 But work release comes with rules—lots of them.
 Anyone who breaks those rules can be arrested and re-incarcerated.

-- You must submit a schedule to the court and/or the officer overseeing your case.
-In that schedule you will need to explain how long it takes to get to and from work, what route you will take, and how many hours you are working on that job.
-In some instances, the number of hours an offender is permitted to work may be limited.
-Particular jobs, job sites, and/or shifts may also be limited, depending on the nature of your offense and the terms of your house arrest.
+You'll need to submit a schedule to the court and the officer overseeing your case.
+In that schedule, you will need to explain how long it takes to get to and from work, what route you will take, and how many hours you are working on that job.
+In some instances, the number of hours a person is permitted to work may be limited.
+Particular jobs, job sites, or shifts may also be limited, depending on the nature of your offense and the terms of your house arrest.

 At the job, you'll need to wear your electronic monitoring device.
 Many offenders under house arrest are required to wear these devices, which are small enough to be hidden under clothing.
-The device will send signals about your whereabouts at all times, so if you venture off the pre-determined routes too and from work, or attempt to leave work during a typical workday, expect to have problems with your officer and the courts.
+The device will send signals about your whereabouts at all times, so if you venture off the pre-determined routes to and from work or attempt to leave work during a typical workday, expect to have problems with your probation officer and the judge.

-- You are likely to be required to cover the costs associated with house arrest, so maintaining your employment during house arrest is going to be important and necessary.
-In many cases, offenders are sentenced to house arrest, and are responsible for paying the fees associated with the electronic monitoring devices which can range from a few dollars to $40 a day.
-In addition, they must pay the costs of the initial monitoring setup, plus the regular court fees, filing fees, etc. So if you are under house arrest, do your best to follow the terms of your arrest closely and be diligent to maintain that employment.
+Electronic monitoring isn't cheap and you are likely responsible for any costs associated with house arrest—which means maintaining your employment during house arrest is going to be important and necessary.
+In many cases, people sentenced to house arrest are responsible for paying the fees associated with the electronic monitoring devices which can range from a few dollars to $40 a day.
+In addition, they must pay the costs of the initial monitoring setup, plus the regular court fees, fines, and restitution.

-If you are under house arrest or considering house arrest, it's a good idea to talk over the details with your attorney.
+If you're under house arrest or considering house arrest, it's a good idea to talk over the details with your attorney.
 Your lawyer can answer any questions or concerns you may have about the rights and responsibilities that come with house arrest and work-release privileges.
 Your lawyer can assist you in making sure you comply with all requirements so you do not incur additional penalties or criminal sanctions.